 The Indian Professional Tools market is estimated to be around ₹ 21 billion by value in year 2021 and is expected to grow at a CAGR of 8% (2021 to 2025).
 This is in line with the estimated government spends on infrastructural projects and expected investment in manufacturing industries.
-The ongoing Ukraine-Russia crisis and Covid induced lockdowns in China has put further pressure on cost structure including raw material costs, which has resulted in increased power tools price across portfolios in the market.
-This further needs to be managed from the market scenario and cost trends.
+The ongoing Ukraine-Russia crisis and Covid induced lockdowns in China has put further pressure on cost structure including raw material costs, which has resulted in increased power tools price across portfolios Passenger Car sector demand has remained upbeat throughout FY22.
+However, the industry's volume growth has been limited by supply constraints, which have been accentuated by the ongoing chip shortages.
+An improved chip supply over the past few months has, however, aided a ramp-up in production levels for OEMs.
+The demand-supply mismatch has led to high waiting period for best-selling models from 2 to 12 months or more.